 5. The pressure to conform to societal norms and expectations

 Society often has a prescribed timeline for life events, such as marriage, having children, and climbing the career ladder.
 Recluses, however, may not adhere to these timelines or even have the same goals.
-This can lead to feelings of pressure and judgment from others who don’t understand their alternative paths.
+You end up feeling a bit of pressure and judgement from other people who don’t understand their alternative paths.

 6. The challenge of finding a balance between solitude and social interaction